GetAiRepository/Contract-Managment-System-Instance1/README.md

 ## How To Use

-- [Role - Initiator](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms%20Initiator.pdf) Demonstration of using the Contract Managment System as an Initiator
+- [Role - Initiator](https://github.com/GetAiRepository/Contract-Managment-System-Instance1/blob/main/Examples/Initiator.pdf) Demonstration of using the Contract Managment System as an Initiator
-- [Role - Approver](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms-approver.pdf) Demonstration of using the Contract Managment System as an Approver
+- [Role - Approver](https://github.com/GetAiRepository/Contract-Managment-System-Instance1/blob/main/Examples/Approver.pdf) Demonstration of using the Contract Managment System as an Approver
-- [Role - Legal](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms%20Legal.pdf) Demonstration of using the Contract Managment System as Legal
+- [Role - Legal](https://github.com/GetAiRepository/Contract-Managment-System-Instance1/blob/main/Examples/Legal.pdf) Demonstration of using the Contract Managment System as Legal
-- [Role - Finance Approver](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms%20Finance%201%20.pdf) Demonstration of using the Contract Managment System as a Finance Approver
+- [Role - Finance Approver](https://github.com/GetAiRepository/Contract-Managment-System-Instance1/blob/main/Examples/Finance.pdf) Demonstration of using the Contract Managment System as a Finance Approver
-- [Role - Finance Reviewer](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms%20Finance%202.pdf) Demonstration of using the Contract Managment System as a Finance Reiviewer
+- [Role - Reviewer](https://github.com/GetAiRepository/Contract-Managment-System-Instance1/blob/main/Examples/Reviewer.pdf) Demonstration of using the Contract Managment System as a Reiviewer
 - [Role - Admin](https://github.com/GetAiRepository/Contract-Managment-System/blob/main/Examples/cms-approver.pdf) Demonstration of using the Contract Managment System as an Admin

 ## Support